cvitter/ATO2016/README.md

 **Step 3.
 Rides by Station in September 2014.ipynb**

-This notebook shows how to analyze bike share station usage patterns using Group By with basic output formatting provided by Pandas for readability.
+This notebook shows how to analyze bike share station usage patterns using Riak TS's Group By with basic output formatting provided by Pandas for readability.

 ## Notes